00spoiler00/acc-goodies/README.md

 ### Current

+- Create user statistics (locally track numerica)
 - Add hovers for all available fields.
+- Add user manager (array of ids in json file), password protected
 - Stop transforming dates in BE and do it in FE
 .
 Remove all backend html and value transformation favoring fe interpretation
 - Allow copy server identifier
-- Create user statistics (locally track numerica)
 - Add last update
 - Remove value processing in backend
 - Add car picture